Admissions and Treatment

 Outpatient Psychiatric Follow-Up Services

 An after care plan is established prior to discharge from inpatient services to optimize our patients’ success after leaving the hospital.
 Follow-up upon discharge may be performed by an outpatient mental health facility or by a provider of the patient’s choice.
-Many of our patients follow up with Alliance Behavioral Health Services at Johnston County Mental Health next to our hospital in Smithfield.
+Many of our patients follow up with Alliance Health at Johnston County Mental Health next to our hospital in Smithfield.
 Referrals to community resources are made, as appropriate, to meet the patient’s individual needs after discharge.